pau1a/Transcrypt/main.md

 - **AI in v1:** assistive (extract fields from uploads, draft policies, flag gaps); no model training or user data leaving tenant boundary except for inference.
 - **Security posture:** tenant-encrypted storage; audit log is append-only (no external ledger—see Roadmap).

 Transcrypt exists to turn regulatory obligation into operational confidence for small and mid-sized businesses.
 The vision is simple to state and hard to execute well: take messy frameworks, translate them into clear actions, and back every claim with evidence.
 The product is a practical interpreter between law and day-to-day operations.
 It gives an owner a single session route from intake to a tailored report, then keeps them aligned as rules change.
 Success is measured in steady outcomes rather than theatre: fewer hours lost to forms, faster audits, cleaner hand-offs to insurers and primes, and a live sense of “what is left to do and why”.
+Transcrypt builds trust through **verifiable transparency** rather than open code.
+Audit confidence is achieved by deterministic, cryptographically signed outputs that anyone can verify, even though the software itself remains proprietary.

 AI is the accelerator, not the decider.
 The platform uses AI where language is a bottleneck and keeps decisions deterministic where auditability matters.
 In practice that means AI drafts rule objects from legislative text, proposes equivalences across frameworks, summarises diffs when guidance changes, and turns structured findings into plain English.
 The rule engine remains authoritative.
 It evaluates controls, records provenance, and explains outcomes in a way an auditor can follow and a team can act on.
 This is the disciplined version of the “AI dream team” idea above.
 The Analyst surfaces gaps in the market and in a customer’s posture.
 The Growth Hacker tests messaging against real behaviour.
 The Sales Machine writes only from verified benefits.
 The System Builder generates runbooks that can be executed.
 The Brand Builder publishes useful, evidence-led content that earns trust.
 Each assistant is judged by the same standard as the product itself: clarity, relevance, and the ability to be checked.